Class Bearing

 • calculateBearing

-public static Bearing calculateBearing(double lat1,
+public static Bearing calculateBearing(double lat1, double lon1, double lat2, double lon2)

 Computes distance (in km), azimuth (degrees clockwise positive from North, 0 to 360), and back azimuth (degrees clockwise positive from North, 0 to 360), from latitude-longituide point pt1 to latitude-longituide pt2.
 Uses default Earth object.